 An Enneagram 5’s interests and intellectual ideals enable them to explore and build expertise in various fields, topics, and theories.
 Their diverse interests can often result in unconventional ideas and depth of knowledge, enabling them to be inventive, visionary, and pioneering.

 A healthy Enneagram 5 will use their observational skills to serve and stay connected to others.
 They are more likely to willingly share their insights with others from servanthood rather than superiority.

 Unhealthy Enneagram 5

-Lacking emotional intelligence, they will get into heated disputes where they are not willing to listen to the opposing side.
+Lacking emotional intelligence, they will get into heated disputes where they are unwilling to listen to the opposing side.
 Their investigative nature will not give up on their increasingly extreme values and will become uninterested in the other person’s feelings while arguing.

 Enneagram Type 5’s thrive on intellect.
 When they get to unhealthy levels, this only becomes enhanced.
 They become engulfed in their mind and struggle to connect with others.
-They start to lose a sense of reality and cut off contact with all of their peers.
+They start to lose a sense of reality and will cut off contact with their peers.

 Enneagram fives at dangerously low levels often have no contact with others; while this is highly unhealthy, being alone with their thoughts gives them a sense of safety and security.

 Unhealthy Enneagram 5’s often do not know how to manage the feelings of others.
 Struggling with emotions is a common trait for enneagram fives because they are a part of the Head Triad.
 Enneagram types in this triad depend on their thoughts to guide their decisions which can cause difficulty emotionally connecting with others.
 Their inability to communicate feelings can easily miscommunicate a lack of emotional intelligence to others.